sharmadeepak29/ex_banking/README.md

 ### 3. Setup
 To start your server:
 -  Run `mix deps.get` to install and setup dependencies
--  Start inside IEx with `iex -S mix phx.server`.
+-  Start inside IEx with `iex -S mix`.

 ## API Reference